 How Do You Make Instant Pot Chicken Stock or Broth?

 First, I promise this is VERY simple.
 The hardest part for me, as an infrequent user of my pressure cooker, is remembering how to use it!

-- To make the stock, start by sauteing my bone in chicken pieces in some vegetable oil in the Instant Pot.
+- To make the stock, start by sauteing my bone-in chicken pieces in some vegetable oil in the Instant Pot.
 Once the pieces are browned, I remove them to a bowl.
-Since the surface area in the bottom of the IP is not huge, do this in batches.
+Since the surface area at the bottom of the IP is not huge, do this in batches.

 - PRO-Tip: The fond or brown bits left on the bottom of the pot are priceless.
 Through the Maillard reaction, the fond has concentrated flavor and which will be released into the stock when liquid is added.

 - The fond should be brown, not black.
 If it’s burnt, the resulting stock will have an underlying burnt flavor.

 - Note that dark meat adds more flavor than white meat.
 I use a combination as I like to have the breast meat for soups.